Roy279/WordGuessingGame/README.md

 This code basiaclly is the list of words & their hints.The said words are the words the user will try & guess.

 ## Script.js file:

+This file contains all the functionality of the game and it is very important.

+in the file:
+We have to declare the constant variables we need to make the game run.